oxcamne/oxcam/docs/install.md

 well as including organization specific information.

 1. A single mailing list is assumed.
 An organization can operate multiple mailing lists.
-MAIL_LISTS is simply an html description, the mailing lists themselves are set up in the database Email_Lists table.
+The mailing lists are set up in the database Email_Lists table.
 A mailing list should be defined and present in the database even it is not going to be used.

 1. In the prototype membership categories are included for full and student members.
 If you do not have paid memberships MEMBER_CATEGORIES should be an empty list, '[]'.